Deployment Architecture

 - Initialization order - identity must be set before compliance, compliance before transfers are enabled

-- Identity before compliance — the OnchainID identity contract must be registered before compliance modules can verify identity claims
+- Identity before compliance - the OnchainID identity contract must be registered before compliance modules can verify identity claims.
+See Claims and identity for the wallet, OnchainID, claim-topic, and trusted-issuer model.

 - Compliance before transfers - the compliance engine must be configured before any transfer operations are permitted